hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 ### An Aside About Syntax

 We said that we were going to learn how to present information.
-At first, it ain't gonna be pretty.
+At first, it won't be pretty.

 HTML is the language that is used to do this, it stands for _HyperText Markup Language_.
 This basically means that it takes ordinary text and gives it meaning by tagging certain parts of it.
 For every single website you visit, the first thing it does is load an HTML file.
 Here is an example: